 - a.
-What program/policy the advertising is supporting-This advertising will be in support of the national Impaired Driving Campaigns for the DSGPO blitz campaign; - b.
-How the advertising will be implemented-thru media buys throughout the State; - c.
+What program/policy the advertising is supporting-This advertising will be in support of the national Impaired Driving Campaigns for the DSGPO blitz campaign. - b.
+How the advertising will be implemented-thru media buys throughout the State. - c.
 The amount allocated for paid advertising total amount; and - d.
 The measures that will be used to assess message recognition.
-The blitz numbers recorded and returned from agency participants to include total number of agency participation, citations written, earned media; paid media reports; behavioral awareness survey; and crash fatality data during specified time period for each blitz campaign.
+The blitz numbers recorded and returned from agency participants to include total number of agency participation, citations written, earned media; paid media reports; and crash fatality data during specified time period for each blitz campaign.

-Budget: \$150,000.00 Federal Funding Source 405D/ \$30,000.00 Match/\$0.00 Local Benefit
+Budget: \$150,000.00 Federal Funding Source 405D/\$0.00 Match/\$0.00 Local Benefit

-Project Number: M5CS-2020-MD-40-21
+Project Number: M5CS-2023-MD-40-21